-Postal Penny-Pitching Powerfully Persists
+Postal Penny-Pinching Powerfully Persists

-Since the 2007 recession and the disastrous decline in first class mail that followed, the United Postal Service has been in cost cutting mode.
+Since the 2007 recession and the disastrous decline in first-class mail that followed, the United Postal Service has been in cost-cutting mode.
 Route cuts, plant closures, service standard reductions, and a determined crusade to eliminate Saturday delivery have been a few of the methods used to bandage the bleeding bottom line.
 The creation of the reduced pay, increased work position of City Carrier Assistant (CCA), has been part and parcel of this trend.
 Then again, if you are reading this as a CCA, you probably don't want to hear any more about parcels after wearing yourself out delivering Amazon packages on Sunday.

 In weighing whether to cross over to the dark side, keep in mind that management is probably not asking you because they think you're special.
-Yes, you might be incredibly hard working, good looking, and overflowing with charm, wit and intelligence, but don't kid yourself.
+Yes, you might be incredibly hard-working, good looking, and overflowing with charm, wit, and intelligence, but don't kid yourself.
 I realize you're new, but how many postal supervisors have you seen with those alluring qualities?
 At this point you can count the good ones on one hand, maybe one finger (no please don't use that nasty middle one).
 I've been working in the Postal Service for 22 years, and I still don't need two hands to count the good supervisors I've come across.

 Where does the term "204b" come from?